gyulanemeth/bluefox.email/posts/gmail-spam-complaints-google-postmaster-tools.md

 How can both reports be correct?

 The answer is that Gmail handles spam complaints differently from many other mailbox providers.

+This is a follow-up to [What BlueFox Email Does for Deliverability, and What You Need to Do](/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do), which covers bounce and complaint processing, suppression and Postmaster Tools more broadly.
+Here we go deeper on this one specific gap.

 ## Gmail does not report individual complaints